NAWO’s international work includes:

 A Human Right to Peace

 NAWO has also supported the campaign for a new UN Human Right to Peace led by David Fernandez Puyana, Director of the World Campaign on the Human Right to Peace.
-The Declaration will be brought to the attention of the Human Rights Council and its Advisory Committee as a final contribution from international civil society to the international codification process of the right to peace.
-The United Nations and itsmemberStatesand experts will have before them a solid text, which should be the basis of the official codification of the right to peace.
+The Declaration was brought to the attention of the Human Rights Council and its Advisory Committee as a final contribution from international civil society to the international codification process of the right to peace.
+The United Nations and its member States and experts have before them a solid text, which should be the basis of the official codification of the right to peace.

 This campaign also seeks to debate the necessity for and eventually establish an International Observatory of the Human Right to Peace integrated in the SSIHRL.
 This institution would, inter alia, promote and implement the Declaration on the Human Right to Peace world-wide.
 It would also ensure that the current process comes to a successful conclusion in the UN General Assembly.